mcalheiro/ada-front-end-projeto-em-grupo/README.md

 # front-end-projeto-em-grupo
-This is a static website made with HTML and CSS.
+This is a static website made with HTML and CSS